 Do you clean your closet on a regular basis?
 What tips do you have for making it a smoother process?

-BTW, 12 enviable closets, and 10 chic Ikea hacks you can actually complete.
+BTW, how to do a closet cleanout properly, and 10 chic Ikea hacks you can actually complete.